MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-payment-integration.md

 ## More details

 - **Payment currencies and amounts** - Minimum and maximum payment amount values can vary by currencies.
-Review [Supported currencies | Stripe Documentation](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts) to ensure your form and tables are configured correctly to accept payments in that range
+Review the [Stripe documentation on supported currencies](https://stripe.com/docs/currencies#minimum-and-maximum-charge-amounts) to ensure your form and tables are configured correctly to accept payments in that range

 - **PCI DSS Compliance** –

-- **Payments table –** For storing transactions, there's a new Payments table that is installed with the solution.
-This table is automatically related to the table that you choose at the time of configuring form steps.
+- **Payments table –** For storing transactions, there's a new Payments table installed with the solution.
+This table is automatically related to the table that you choose when you configure the form steps.
 You can choose this table to view the details of transactions and status.
 This is just a snapshot of information that is provided that you might use to create other experiences for your business users in Power Apps or Power Pages.
-For more details and troubleshooting payment related issues, you should rely on the payment provider, e.g.,  Stripe's dashboard.
+For more details and troubleshooting payment related issues, you should rely on Stripe's dashboard.

 - **Webhook –** The payments feature also configures a webhook on Stripe that is used to asynchronously update the status of payments that might take extra time for completion.
+    > [!NOTE]
-    > Note: When a website is in private mode, this webhook may not be able to communicate with the Power Pages and hence you may receive emails from Stripe.
+    > When a website is in private mode, this webhook may not be able to communicate with the Power Pages and hence you may receive emails from Stripe.
 This is an intermittent behavior and once you website in switched to public mode, the webhook should be able to communicate successfully.